Dysautonomia - Autonomic Nervous System Dysfunction

 Get The Right Kind of Exercise

-Getting regular exercise is very important for healing the autonomic nervous system, however the type of exercise that you engage in is even more important.
+Getting regular exercise is very important for healing the autonomic nervous system, however, the type of exercise that you engage in is even more important.
 Exercise that is too intense, strenuous or lasts too long will put too much pressure on the endocrine system and add to depletion of cortisol and neurotransmitters in the brain and thus trigger the sympathetic stress response.
 The body perceives endurance type of exercise as stress.
 You should not be engaging in traditional cardio or aerobics.
 Mild, gentle exercise with a few short bursts of intensity will turn off the sympathetic nervous system.
-This also boosts endorphins, serotonin and dopamine which oppose norepinephrine and turn on the parasympathetic response.
+This also boosts endorphins, serotonin, and dopamine which oppose norepinephrine and turn on the parasympathetic response.
 If you feel worse after exercising, then you have pushed too hard.
 Cut back as far as needed.

 Replenish Nutrients and Neurotransmitters

 People with dysautonomia typically have a long list of nutritional deficiencies they are unaware of.
 Adequate levels of vitamin c, zinc, pantethine, folic acid, b12, b1, b2, b3, pyridoxal 5 phosphate, as well as a variety of amino acids, fatty acids and minerals are essential for a healthy nervous system and neurotransmitter production and function.
-Furthermore, lack of adequate nutrients is perceived by the body as stress and will perpetuate the whole fight or flight system.
+Furthermore, the lack of adequate nutrients is perceived by the body as stress and will perpetuate the whole fight or flight system.
 An Organic Acids test is a good place to start for identifying nutritional deficiencies.
 As we mentioned above, neurotransmitters are key for keeping the autonomic nervous system in balance, and every suggestion that is made on this page will also help with neurotransmitters, but sometimes specific amino acid supplementation and their respective co-factors are needed to replenish them.
 Methylation may be impaired because of nutritional deficiencies, which can keep one stuck in the stress response system as well, and there are genetic factors that can affect methylation.

 Deep Breathing Exercises

 Breathwork and deep breathing exercises are one of the most effective and affordable tools you can find for assistance in restoring balance to the autonomic nervous system.
-With our breath we can use our voluntary nervous system to influence our involuntary nervous system.
+With our breath, we can use our voluntary nervous system to influence our involuntary nervous system.
 We can turn off the sympathetic nervous system and turn on the parasympathetic simply by changing our patterns of breathing and also stimulate the feel good, relaxing alpha brain waves and neurotransmitters like endorphins, dopamine and serotonin.

 However, the type of deep breathing exercise that you use is crucial.
 If it is not done properly it can produce a counterproductive effect.
 Please read my pages on breath, and breathing exercises and instant relaxation to learn the types I have found to be most effective for turning off sympathetic stress.